Great Blue Lobelia

 Bellflower family (Campanulaceae)

 Cultivation: The preference is wet to moist soil and partial sun.
 Full sun is tolerated if the soil is consistently moist, and light shade is also acceptable.
 The soil should be fertile and loamy.
-This plant withstands occasional flooding, but becomes muddy and ragged-looking if it receives too much abuse.
+This plant withstands occasional flooding, but it will become muddy and ragged-looking if it receives too much abuse.
 The small seeds require light to germinate.
+Great Blue Lobelia can be highly variable in height, depending on environmental conditions and its stage of development.

-Range & Habitat: Great Blue Lobelia occurs throughout Illinois, except for a few counties in southern Illinois (see Distribution Map).
+Range & Habitat: The native Great Blue Lobelia occurs throughout Illinois, except for a few counties in southern Illinois.
 It is occasional to locally common.
-Typical habitats include moist black soil prairies, moist meadows near rivers, floodplain forests, woodland borders, swamps, fens, gravelly seeps and springs, lake borders, ditches, and moist areas of pastures.
-This plant occurs in both disturbed areas and high quality habitats.
+Typical habitats include moist black soil prairies, soggy meadows near rivers, low areas along rivers and ponds, floodplain and bottomland woodlands, woodland borders, bottoms of sandstone canyons along streams, swamps, fens, gravelly seeps and springs, ditches, and moist areas of pastures.
+Great Blue Lobelia can be found in both disturbed areas and high quality habitats.

-Faunal Associations: The flowers attract bumblebees primarily.
-Less common visitors include hummingbirds, butterflies, and Halictid bees.
-The latter group of bees collect pollen only and are non-pollinating.
+Faunal Associations: The nectar and pollen of the flowers attract primarily bumblebees and other long-tongued bees (Anthophora spp., Melissodes spp., Svastra spp.).
+Less common visitors include the Ruby-Throated Hummingbird, large butterflies, and Halictid bees.
+The Halictid bees collect pollen only and they are non-pollinating.
+The caterpillars of a moth, Enigmogramma basigera (Pink-washed Looper Moth), feed on the foliage of Great Blue Lobelia (Schweitzer & Roberts, 2007).
 Most mammalian herbivores don't eat this plant because the foliage contains several toxic alkaloids, chief among them being lobeline and lobelanine.
 These toxic substances produce symptoms that resemble nicotine poisoning.
 However, it has been reported that deer occasionally eat this plant, perhaps enjoying greater immunity to these toxic substances than other animals.
 The seeds are too small to be of much value to birds.